-University of Cambridge researchers found that more than 100 million people around the world currently hold Bitcoin or other blockchain-based assets—marking significant growth versus just two years ago.
+University of Cambridge researchers found that there are more than 100 million crypto users worldwide who currently hold Bitcoin (BTC), Ethereum (ETH), or other blockchain-based assets—marking significant growth versus just two years ago.
 At the same time, the financial sector has begun to embrace crypto assets across financial services and capital markets as a way to reduce costs through greater efficiency.

-Let’s take a look at recent crypto trends, emerging use cases and the evolution of government regulations around the world.
+Let’s take a look at the latest crypto trends, emerging use cases, and the evolution of government regulations around the world.

 The University of Cambridge’s Centre for Alternative Finance recently published its third annual Global Cryptocurrency Benchmarking Study that explores the growth in the crypto industry.
 Over the past two years, the researchers found a 189% increase in crypto users due to a combination of a rise in the number of accounts and easier identification of individuals.